2.3: Assets

 - Home

-Assets may be used to store wealth, create income, and reduce future expenses.
+Assets can be used to store wealth, generate income, and mitigate future expenses.

 Assets Store Wealth

-If the asset is worth more when it is resold than it was when it was bought, then you have earned a capital gain: the investment has not only stored wealth but also increased it.
-Of course, things can go the other way too: the investment can decrease in value while owned and be worth less when resold than it was when bought.
+If the asset is worth more when it is resold than it was when it was bought, then you have earned a capital gain: The investment has not only stored wealth but also increased it.
+Of course, things can go the other way too: the investment can decrease in value while it is owned and be worth less when resold than when it was bought.
 In that case, you have a capital loss.
-The investment not only did not store wealth, it lost some.
+The investment not only did not store wealth, but it also lost some.
 Table 2.3.1 shows how capital gains and losses are created.

-The better investment asset is the one that increases in value—creates a capital gain—during the time you are storing it.
+The better investment asset is one that increases in value by generating a capital gain during the time it is stored.

 Assets Create Income